Azure/typespec-azure/.chronus/changes/decorators_list-2024-5-6-18-38-7.md

   - "@azure-tools/typespec-client-generator-core"
 ---

-export decorators in white list to all sdk types
+export decorators in allow list to all sdk types